Category: P

 🌎 Coordinates

-As per the 2010 Census, the population of Paris was 5,183.
-The town has a diverse age range, with a significant number of families and a median age of approximately 40 years.
-The racial makeup of the town is predominantly White, with minorities making up a small percentage of the population.
+As of the 2010 Census, the population of Plainfield was 1,243.
+The town has a diverse age range, with a median age of 42.5 years.
+The population is predominantly Caucasian, with minorities making up a small percentage of the total population.

 🏞️ Nature & Environment